-In case you were wondering, INCH = I’m Never Coming Home.
+In case you don’t know, INCH Bag = I’m Never Coming Home Bag.

 Here’s my list of items you should consider in your backpack, not before you keep in mind your unique situation (number of family members, skills, fitness, climate and so on).

 1) A Two or Three-Person Tent